 The last part of this vlog that I want to share with you is how to get people in there to actually take the classes from you.
 You have to start talking to people.
-Start letting them know, “I’m a teacher, I’m going through teacher training, I need to practice, I need to get out there and dust off my training wheels.”
+Let them know, “I’m a teacher, I’m going through teacher training and need to practice.
+I need to get out there and dust off my training wheels.”

-If you’re on Facebook, put a message out there on Facebook and let people know, I am going to be teaching here, and at this time, and at this date, so come on over.
+If you’re on Facebook, put a message out there and let people know.
+“Hey, I’m going to be teaching here, and at this time, and at this date, so come on over.”

 If you’re not on Facebook, look at your email list.
-I know that you probably have plenty of people that you could email – friends, family, acquaintances, people that you’ve worked with, your hobby friends.
-Put an email out to them, ask them, and get their interest.
+I know that you probably have plenty of people that you could email–friends, family, acquaintances–people that you’ve worked with, your hobby friends.
+Put an email out to them, ask them, and get them interested.

 Part of getting out there and teaching yoga is that you have to be active and you have to put yourself out there.
 You have to let people know that you’re doing this, and you have to give them an opportunity to participate with you.

-If there is a space that I didn’t talk about, that you’ve had great success with, or you’ve heard about it, I would love for you to share that in the comments, because we’re always trying to help each other find places and find people who can benefit and who we can share our love of yoga with.
+If there is a space that I didn’t talk about, that you’ve had great success with, or you’ve heard about it, I would love for you to share that in the comments.
+We’re always trying to help each other find places to start teaching yoga, and find people who can benefit.